Mithgol/efgh/README.md

 * `bootstrap` — by default, `false`.
 If set to `true`, [Bootstrap](http://getbootstrap.com/) classes are assigned to the header's elements.

 * `navigation` — by default, `false`.
 It means that the header won't have elements providing navigation between individual Fidonet echomail messages.
+If this default value is changed, `navigation` is expected to be an object with the following optional properties:
+   * `number` — the current message's number, 1-based.
+If this property is omitted, `total` is not displayed as well.
+   * `total` — the last message's number, 1-based.
+   * `first` — the first message's URL, to be used in the code of the corresponding navigational button.
+If this property is omitted, the button is grayed out.
+If all such buttons are to be grayed out, they are not displayed at all.
+   * `prev` — the previous message's URL, to be used in the code of the corresponding navigational button.
+If this property is omitted, the button is grayed out.
+If all such buttons are to be grayed out, they are not displayed at all.
+   * `next` — the next message's URL, to be used in the code of the corresponding navigational button.
+If this property is omitted, the button is grayed out.
+If all such buttons are to be grayed out, they are not displayed at all.
+   * `last` — the last message's URL, to be used in the code of the corresponding navigational button.
+If this property is omitted, the button is grayed out.
+If all such buttons are to be grayed out, they are not displayed at all.

 * `avatarWidth` — width (in CSS pixels) of an avatar of the message's author (or of a default avatar).
 By default, `140`.